 “Simply put: cool physics and other sweet science” is how Henry Reich introduces his YouTube channel, MinutePhysics.
 Henry’s videos usually last 2-3 minutes and explain some of the most sophisticated science topics to his audience.

 The host Patrick Jones created this channel to tutor kid’s math virtually.
 His extensive collection of tutorial videos is all for free.
-And don’t question his qualifications just because he is on online tutor.
-Hold your conclusion till you watched his videos.
+And don’t question his qualifications just because he is an online tutor.
+Hold your conclusion until you watched his videos.